openebs-archive/openebs-docs/docs/cstor.md

 **cStor Storage Pool or CSP :**

 An individual cStor pool on one node.
-There will also be a cStor-Pool pod corresponding to each CSP custom resource. *When a new node is added to Kubernete cluster and configured to host a cStor pool, a new CSP CR and cStor-Pool-Pod are provisioned on that node and CVRs are migrated from other nodes for volume rebalancing.
+There will also be a cStor-Pool pod corresponding to each CSP custom resource. *When a new node is added to the Kubernetes cluster and configured to host a cStor pool, a new CSP CR and a cStor Pool Pod are provisioned on that node and CVRs are migrated from other nodes for volume rebalancing.
 (CSP auto scaling feature is in the roadmap)*

 **cStor Volume or CV :**